Gwyneth Paltrow Returns to Carbs After Years of a Strict Paleo Diet

 Her interest in nutrition started after her father was diagnosed with throat cancer.
 It was a personal experience that sparked her passion for wellness.
 However, she acknowledged that her once-strict outlook has changed over time, especially with age and shifting health needs.

-Bringing Back the Foods Once Off the Table
+Bringing Back the Carbs

 Now in a different phase of life, Gwyneth Paltrow is reintroducing some of the very foods she once avoided.
 Sourdough bread, cheese, and pasta—items often considered “off-limits” in her earlier wellness chapters—are making their way back into her diet.